johnpapa/angular-styleguide/README.md

   - Use [Jasmine](http://jasmine.github.io/) or [Mocha](http://mochajs.org) for unit testing.

-    *Why?*: Both Jasmine and Mocha are widely used in the AngularJS community.
+    *Why?*: Both Jasmine and Mocha are widely used in the Angular community.
 Both are stable, well maintained, and provide robust testing features.

     Note: When using Mocha, also consider choosing an assert library such as [Chai](http://chaijs.com).